Activities of the Air Training Corps: Music camps

-Buckingham Palace, playing the National Anthem for the arrival of HRH Prince Charles and Camilla.
+Buckingham Palace, playing the National Anthem for the arrival of Prince Charles and Camilla.

-The band has also performed at The Mansion House, London for the Royal Centenary Banquet of the Air League in the presence of distinguished guests such as the Lord Mayor of London, and HRH Princess Royal.
+The band has also performed at The Mansion House, London for the Royal Centenary Banquet of the Air League in the presence of distinguished guests such as the Lord Mayor of London, and Anne, Princess Royal.

 Towards the second half of 2008, the ACO Music Services agreed to establish a corps marching band, formed of cadets from all 6 regions throughout the Air Training Corps.
 The first National Marching Band camp was held in October 2008 at Browndown Battery, with a performance being made in front of HMS Victory.

 The Nation Marching Band of the Air Cadets, now uses Fort Blockhouse as its training ground.
 The band's most recent performances have been at Royal Air Force Museum London, the previous Hendon Aerodrome.
 On 13 July 2010, the 72 cadets forming the band marched down Pall Mall and into Buckingham Palace in a contingent featuring 575 other Air Cadets, celebrating the 150th Anniversary of Cadet Forces.

 First aid

-All cadets are expected to undertake first aid training.
-Five courses are currently officially offered to cadets:

-Climatic Injuries

-Climatic injuries training must be undertaken by cadets each year in order to be enrolled.
-It covers basic awareness, prevention and treatment of non-freezing cold injuries and heatstroke, and is delivered at squadron-level as a series of short videos.